Introduction and Setup is part of a free web series, ChemPlugin Modeling with Python, by Aqueous Solutions LLC.

 Client uses “Report()” member function to retrieve results from an instance.

-From the Python.org download pages, download and run the Python 3.6.0 Windows x86-64 executable installer, or the latest stable release.
+From the Python.org download pages, download and run a recent Python 3.x Windows 64-bit executable installer, or the latest stable release.
 Or, if you run 32-bit Windows, you should install the 32-bit versions of both Python and ChemPlugin.
-The installer window should look like this
+Do not install an embeddable or ARM version.
+The installer window should look something like this

 Make sure you are installing the 64-bit version of Python.
 Check the box “Add Python 3.x to PATH” and then click “Install Now”.
 Follow the wizard to completion.